 From the materials received, the chancellor will select two or more applicants (unranked) to submit to the governor for his consideration.

 The governor appoints a student regent for a one-year term expiring the following May 31.
 (By statute, the governor may request to review all applications received by the student governments.
 Additionally, the governor is not required to appoint an applicant recommended by the chancellor.)

-- Priority Applicant Submission Deadline: November 15, 2022, to submit to the Student Government/Dean of Students Office.
+- Priority Applicant Submission Deadline: November 15, 2023, to submit to the Student Government/Student Involvement & Engagement Office.

-- Final Applicant Submission Deadline: November 29, 2022, to submit to the Student Government/Dean of Students Office.
+- Final Applicant Submission Deadline: November 29, 2023, to submit to the Student Government/Student Involvement & Engagement Office.